Blogs

 On the same note, there was a very informative session on clinical trial diversity.
 To test and better evaluate the safety and efficacy of clinical treatments, it’s important to conduct studies that reflect the diverse community of lupus warriors, but in the US, African Americans make up 43% of lupus cases but only 14% of clinical trial participants.
 This limited representation of some population groups is a concern, and it’s important this is addressed to reduce poor health outcomes.
 So, the speaker discussed some strategies that may tackle barriers to recruitment through the new IMPACT+ project.
 This project plans to increase the enrolment and retention of underrepresented patients in lupus clinical trials.
 Connecting people with lupus to clinical trial sites and collaborating with a diverse group of researchers and healthcare professionals trained to ensure that protocols are appropriate and culturally competent will help ensure access to and improve lupus treatments.

-My favourite segment of the talk was hearing from a lupus warrior who shared his story of being diagnosed at age 16 in 1990 and all the issues he faced.
+My favorite segment of the talk was hearing from a lupus warrior who shared his story of being diagnosed at age 16 in 1990 and all the issues he faced.
 One important part was the difficult diagnostic journey he experienced, as a man with lupus.
 He also reiterated the need for doctors to discuss clinical trials and the process with their patients, especially those from underserved populations.
 I found this topic familiar as it resonated with my own research into studies on lupus subtyping.
-This disease presents itself in various ways in terms of symptoms, organs affected and disease progression.
+This disease presents itself in various ways in terms of symptoms, organs affected, and disease progression.
 Ancestry and genetic markers can even differ within populations, so it’s crucial to have a diverse representation within trial populations to gain a better understanding of lupus.

 The final session I attended was an open session providing answers, resources and support to participants, many of whom had lupus themselves, hosted by the LFA and its health education specialists.
 A new program called Strategies to Embrace Living with Lupus Fearlessly (SELF) was introduced.
 Its aim is to help people manage their symptoms, stress and medications, meeting with the user where they are on their lupus journey.
 It was insightful to hear what the program offers and how it empowers people to take better control of their disease and join support groups.

 I found the summit to be enjoyable, informative and inspiring.
-I learned from the experts in research, healthcare and advocacy.
+I learned from the experts in research, healthcare, and advocacy.
 I would recommend attending the next summit to anyone with an interest in autoimmune diseases.

 My top 6 key takeaways are: